+ Reply to Thread

 My only suggestion is that you need to taste the stock.
 My ever frugal mother made pea and ham soup from the ham water one year and it was so salty it was inedible.

-But then her cooking was a bit like that...Whooops - now what is the dog getting up to?
+But then her cooking was a bit like that...Whooops - now what are the dogs getting up to?

 - 19-12-2010, 12:50 PM #7